PhantomUniform0/PVE-VDIClient/README.md

 For setting thinclient like workstations see [the LXDE Autologon Guide](https://github.com/PhantomUniform0/PVE-VDIClient/blob/main/LXDE-Autologon.md)

 # Not updated install guides
+### The following guides have NOT been updated since the fork nor have they been tested

 ## Fedora/CentOS/RHEL Installation

 Run the following commands on a Fedora/CentOS/RHEL Linux system to install the appropriate prerequisites